LudwigBoussaroque/DRY_NAM/README.md

 <!-- badges: end -->

 ## Project structure
+  ### Images
+  Contains images on the code process and drought features.

-### Data
+  ### SWC_example_files
-Contains the 3 raw SWC daily values used in the reference article and applicable to the code as examples
+  Contains the 3 raw SWC daily values used in the reference article and applicable to the code as examples.

-### DRY_NAM.R
+  ### DRY_NAM_2026_03_05.R
   The code contains these main parts :
   - `1.
 Initializing the data frame`
   The final data frame is created
   - `2.
 Load the functions`
   The 2 functions necessary to execute the process. first one 'peakfunction' based on the RamanMP package (not available anymore) to detect the peaks of the drought & and the second one 'process_file' to extract the drought facets
   - `3.a.
 Execute the functions with 'lapply'`
   To execute the functions in a simple way
   - `3.b.
 Execute the functions with 'parallel'`
   To execute the functions in a parallel way

 ## DRY_NAM.R code description
 The code attached (file name.R) extracts 45 yearly drought facets (see Table below) from a model-based solar radiation-derived daily drought index (called SOLDI) whether the drought isuni modal or bimodal.
 This code has been applied on the North American Monsoon region over 1960-2024 where the data can be find here : Zenodo link